targetteal/o2-pt/rule-book.md

 Every circle has 4 core roles automatically created: External Link, Inner Link, Facilitator, and Secretary.

-The Facilitator and the Secretary are elected in the select mode and operate mainly inside circle meetings.
+The Facilitator and the Secretary are elected in the _Select Mode_ and operate mainly inside circle meetings.

 The External Link and Inner Link are used to exchange messages and facilitate communication between circle and external circle, specially during circle meetings.